palantir/conjure/docs/rfc/006-format-negotiation.md

 ### Wire format versioning

 We propose that every revision of the Conjure wire format be labelled with a format identifier.
 The current PLAIN+JSON format shall be labelled `application/json; conjure=1`.
+For allow for backwards compatibility, clients and servers should interpret a `application/json` header without a `conjure=<version>` parameter as the `application/json;
+conjure=1` format.

 ### Format capabilities